zaphosting/docs/docs/contribution-guides.md

 Upon review of your Pull Request, we may ask you to produce a few changes that we feel are necessary.
 We may also make some changes ourselves where we believe it is appropriate.
 Once any additional changes are completed, we will approve your change so that it is ready to be published.

-## Step 4: Publish guide changes & reward payment
+## Publish guide changes & reward payment

 Once we finally accept your Pull Request after completing any requested changes, we will reply to your Pull Request and let you know about key details regarding this.
 This includes providing information about publishing your guide changes, as well as your reward payment for completing your guide changes successfully.